-Maca root is getting a lot of attention lately, but it has been used as a caffeine-free, plant-based performance enhancer since the days of the Inca warriors.* A knobby tuber that resembles a turnip, Maca hails from Peru, where it’s grown in the volcanic soils of the high Andes.
-Maca thrives in this extreme environment, which is why we source ours directly from partner farmers who’ve been cultivating it for generations.
-I visit them annually to check on the harvest, and we stay in touch all year long to ensure we have a healthy supply of the best, most potent Maca possible.
+Maca root is getting a lot of attention lately, but it has been used as a caffeine-free, plant-based performance enhancer since the days of the Inca warriors.* A knobby tuber that resembles a turnip, Maca hails from Peru, where it's grown in the volcanic soils of the high Andes.
+Maca thrives in this extreme environment, which is why we source ours directly from partner farmers who've been cultivating it for generations.
+We visit them annually to check on the harvest, and we stay in touch all year long to ensure we have a healthy supply of the best, most potent Maca possible.

 Where your Maca comes from matters.

 You might have heard the term terroir in reference to wines.
 This comprises the environmental factors such as climate, soil and topography that influence the distinctive characteristics of certain grapes.
 Terroir is as important to Maca as it is to a fine wine.
 While Maca is able to grow in locales other than Peru, we prefer to source it from where we know it has been successfully cultivated for thousands of years-in an environment that's as unique as the herb itself.
 You want to be sure that the Maca you choose is the real deal, aka pure and free of adulterants.

 Maca is an adaptogen, meaning it supports your ability to deal with stress naturally.* Adaptogens help you "adapt" to whatever life brings.* The two best-known traditional uses of Maca are support of healthy energy and stamina, as well as support for a healthy libido in both men and women.* It's also been used to support a healthy response to occasional stress.* Maca is a nutritionally dense food, making it a staple in the diets of the native Peruvians who grow it.

 More recently, studies have shown that it can promote natural fertility by helping to maintain normal reproductive hormone levels.* (1)

 Gelatinized vs. raw.